usbong/game-off-2025post-test/README.md

 5) 20260801 and 20260802;<br/>
 +fixed: bug that causes hero to suddenly dash at certain moments.
 As it turns out, it was related to the value of `newMainImageTileProjectilePosX` after computing it based on `stepX` and the angle (whether its positive or negative) from the hero's current position toward his new position according to the point where the user clicked the mouse.
 If the maximum `stepX` is `2`, in most cases, the computed value of `newMainImageTileProjectilePosX` doesn't reach `2`.
 However, when it does, such as when the same point is clicked, the hero moves noticeably more rapidly. <br/>
 +updated: the `y` position of the `drawHeroLifeBar(...)` and `drawHeroManaBar(...)`, so that they're not too low with respect to the image of the hero's head.

+6) 20260803;<br/>
++fixed: partly the bug that causes the hero to move twice as fast when moving to the left; I simply did `newMainImageTileProjectilePosX/2` when the value is `negative`, although I'm not too certain why I needed to do so.
+Meanwhile, moving the viewport along with the hero makes the hero also move twice as fast.
+To partly solve this, I made the viewport move just when the hero's `x` position passes `iStageMaxWidth/10` where `iStageMaxWidth=640` pixels.
+At the moment, `stage` means the default viewport size, and not the expanded stage, which is now at `1152px` instead of `640px`.

 ## Select Software Development Productivity Tools